 The Deductible Stage is the first payment stage for your prescription drug coverage.
 This stage begins when you fill your first prescription in the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's annual deductible amount, which is \$150 for 2024.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's annual deductible amount, which is \$150 for brand name drugs, for 2025.
 The deductible does not apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.